Family Reunion Planning: 6 Steps to Stress-Free Success - My Family Travels

 The Crowley/Fitzpatrick clan gathers poolside every morning for continental breakfast and to decide on the day’s activities.
 Our family usually congregates by the pool in the late afternoon after people have finished their explorations, and the kids really look forward to having the whole crew together.

-Meals can be another way of sharing time together.
-My clan takes turns making dinner, which we plan ahead of arrival so that we can bring any special recipes along.
-We find dinners are a great time for all to touch base and make plans for the next day.
-Food preparation can be a sore point if you don't plan ahead.
-Ms. Weidman said that when they took turns cooking dinner it turned out to be a "Can You Top This?" situation which proved rather stressful.
-One recent reunion, where we all stayed in the same lodge in Colorado, was marred by conflict over who was responsible for the preparation and clean-up of three meals daily.
+Food preparation, however, can be a sore point if you don’t plan ahead.
+One recent reunion, where we all stayed in the same lodge in Colorado, was marred by conflict.
+Relatives fought over who was responsible for the preparation and clean-up of three meals daily.
 We have resolved now to share only dinner as a group.
-As Ms. Weidman pointed out, "Each year that we have a reunion, we learn something about what works and doesn't work."

-Step 6: Preserve the Memories
+Step 6: Preserve the Family Memories Forever

 Once your family reunions become a tradition, it is fun to make a scrapbook and see how everyone has changed over the years.
-But even more important to all reunion attendees is the realization that their time together allowed for relationships to evolve with family members they might not otherwise get to know and appreciate.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.